znsio/specmatic-documentation/documentation/backward_compatibility.md

 # Why Backward Compatibility Matters
-Backward compatibility ensures that updates to your API contracts don't break the  existing consumers.
-This feature allows both providers and consumers to update at their own pace, without causing unexpected disruptions.
+Backward compatibility ensures that updates to your API specifications don't accidently break compatibility. and prevents rework.
+Perform automated backward compatibility checks to ensure we are not accidentally breaking compatibility.

-Specmatic offers this powerful feature to check for backward compatibility between different versions of your API contract.
+Specmatic offers this powerful feature to check for backward compatibility between different versions of your API specifications.

 - **Catch issues early:** Detect compatibility problems before any code is written
-- **Contract-Based Analysis:** By comparing the old and new versions of your API contract, Specmatic provides instant feedback on potential breaking changes.
+- **Specification-Based Analysis:** By comparing the old and new versions of your API specification, Specmatic provides instant feedback on potential breaking changes.
-- **No Code Required:** This analysis is based entirely on the contract, eliminating the need for implementation code.
+- **Shift-Left Testing:** Detect breaking changes during API design phase, reduce costly downstream fixes and client disruptions.

 <img src="https://specmatic.in/wp-content/uploads/2022/09/Compatability.png" width="60%" height="60%" />